linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 If you are using Gradle and you feel that you might benefit from any of the above features, consider using the Hadoop Plugin and the Hadoop DSL.

+#### Example Project

+We have added an [Example Project](https://github.com/linkedin/linkedin-gradle-plugin-for-apache-hadoop/example-project) that uses the Hadoop Plugin and DSL to build an example Azkaban workflow consisting of Apache Pig, Apache Hive and Java Map-Reduce jobs.

 #### Apache Oozie Status

 The Hadoop Plugin includes Gradle tasks for Apache Oozie, including the ability to upload versioned